binji/binji.github.io/posts/raw-wasm-making-a-maze-race.md

 frustrating for a person to write.
 On the other hand, just like other assembly languages, the fact that it's hard to do makes it fun!

-The first demo I made like this was a [doomfire demo][doomfire demo], which uses the technique described in [Fabien Sanglard's blog][doomfire blog].
+The first demo I made like this was a [doomfire demo][], which uses the technique described in [Fabien Sanglard's blog][doomfire blog].
 It is all contained in a single [HTML file][doomfire source], including the contents of the WebAssembly binary file, stored as an array of bytes.

 I didn't write the binary by hand, instead I wrote using the [WebAssembly text format][] (`.wat`), and used the [wat2wasm][] tool to convert it.
 The text